Gettysburg (1993 film): Plot

 The film begins with a narrated map showing the Confederate Army of Northern Virginia, commanded by Robert E. Lee, crossing the Potomac River to invade the North in June 1863, marching across Maryland and into Pennsylvania.
 On June 30, Confederate spy Henry Thomas Harrison reports to Lt.
 Gen. James Longstreet, commander of the First Corps, that the Union Army of the Potomac is moving in their direction, and that Union commander Joseph Hooker has been replaced by George Meade.
 Longstreet reports the information to General Lee, who is concerned that the army is moving "on the word of an actor", as opposed to that of his cavalry chief, J. E. B. Stuart.
 Nonetheless, Lee orders the army to concentrate near the town of Gettysburg.
 At the Union encampments near Union Mills, Maryland, Col. Joshua Lawrence Chamberlain of the 20th Maine is ordered to take in 120 men from the disbanded 2nd Maine who had resigned in protest, with permission to shoot any man who refuses to fight.
 Chamberlain speaks to the men, and is able to persuade all but six to take up arms.

 In Gettysburg, Brig.
-Gen. John Buford and his cavalry division spot elements of Henry Heth's division of A. P. Hill's Third Corps approaching the town and recognizes that the main body of the Confederate army is approaching.
+Gen. John Buford and his cavalry division spot elements of Henry Heth's division of A. P. Hill's Third Corps approaching the town and deduce that the main body of the Confederate army is not far behind.
 Buford recognizes that, with precedent from previous battles, the Confederates will arrive at Gettysburg first and entrench in strong positions, forcing the Union to charge them and suffer heavy casualties.
 To prevent this, he opts to stand and fight where he is, judging the terrain to be "lovely ground" for slowing the Confederate advance.
 Buford sends word to I Corps commander Maj.
 Gen. John F. Reynolds to bring up reinforcements.
 Heth's troops engage Buford's cavalry the following morning, July 1, with Richard S. Ewell's Second Corps moving in to flank them.
 Reynolds brings his corps forward, but is killed by a Confederate sharpshooter.
 The Union army is pushed out of Gettysburg to Cemetery Ridge, and Lee—rejecting Longstreet's suggestion to redeploy south of Gettysburg and go on the defensive—orders Ewell to take the Union position "if practicable".
 However, Ewell hesitates and does not engage.
 The armies concentrate at their chosen positions for the remainder of the first day.
 At Confederate headquarters at Seminary Ridge, Maj.
 Gen. Isaac R. Trimble angrily denounces Ewell's inaction to Lee, and requests another assignment.